 Poplar – low-cost material with the same tonal character as maple or birch

-This is an essential component of a drum set, which includes bass drum pedal, snare stand and cymbal stands, according to Musician’s Friend.
+This is an essential component of a drum set, which includes bass drum pedal, snare stand and cymbal stands.
 Having a reliable hardware including will definitely help you save more money than buying it separately.

 These has a great role in the sound quality you’ll get, as well as the playability.
 Drum heads are present in all drums – top head or the batter head and the bottom head, which also referred to as the resonant head.